microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 * `restart` - restart session on termination.
 See section 'Restarting debug sessions automatically'.
 * `timeout` - when restarting a session, give up after this number of milliseconds.
 See section 'Attaching to Node.js'.
 * `stopOnEntry` - break immediately when the program launches.
+* `localRoot` - VS Code's root directory.
+See sections 'Remote Debugging Node.js' below.
+* `remoteRoot` - Node's root directory.
+See sections 'Remote Debugging Node.js' below.
 * `sourceMaps` - enable source maps by setting this to `true`.
 See section 'Source Maps'.
 * `outFiles` - array of glob patterns to look for in JavaScript files.
 See section 'Source Maps'.
 * `smartStep`- try to automatically step over code that doesn't map to source files.
 See section 'Smart Stepping'.
 * `skipFiles` - automatically skip files covered by these glob patterns.
 See section 'Skipping Uninteresting Code'.
 * `trace` - enable diagnostic output.
 Set to `"all"` for verbose output.

-These attributes are only available for launch configurations of type `launch`:
+These attributes are only available for launch configurations of request type `launch`:

 * `program` - an absolute path to the Node.js program to debug.
 * `args` - arguments passed to the program to debug.
 This attribute is of type array and expects individual arguments as array elements.